-Here's the 2025 list of Most Endangered Historic Places in the U.S.
+Here's the 2025 list of most endangered historic places in the U.S.

 "We're a nation with global roots, and our individual stories matter," the organization's CEO, Carol Quillen, told NPR.
 "And when you find a story about a man who — without plans, without training, without any kind of guidance or permits — built this amazing castle for his wife and daughter, you just want that story to be told."

-This year, this list includes not only buildings, but entire communities, such as a smattering of islands off Florida's northwest coast.
-Cedar Key was renowned for its old Florida charm.
+This year, the list includes not only buildings, but entire communities, such as a smattering of islands off Florida's northwest coast.
+Cedar Key was renowned for its Old Florida charm.
 A historic fishing village that bears its name was devastated by Hurricane Helene in 2024.

 "Our work invites these communities both to rebuild and develop a plan to rebuild that supports their communities and also to plan for the future," Quillen said.
 "These sites have brought together local residents, governments, local governments, colleges and universities to produce research and studies on how to enable resiliency and rebuilding in these communities.
 Those kinds of coalitions, I think, are really important for helping us remember that rebuilding a community is more than just the built environment.
 Rebuilding a community also means the soft social infrastructure that supports it and the cultural practices that have developed in that particular region."